WalterKovach/Chapter_6/README.md

 # 4_String_Hello_World
 //Prints the characters of the string alternately until a null terminator is encountered.
 Implemented using an array of C-Style
+ # 5_CardGame
+ //This is a simple card game on the 52 cards